mclaughlinliam3/NetTracer3D/source/analyze_menu.rst

         2. 'Draw Degree of Node as Overlay...' - This method creates an overlay where the degree value of each node is literally drawn onto its centroid as an overlay (ie, a node of degree 5 has a 5 drawn at its centroid).
 This can be used to quickly eyeball node connectivity.
         3. 'Label Nodes by Degree...' - This method takes each node label and reassigns its label to its degree.
 The idea would be to export the image and do downstream analysis elsewhere while thresholding for specific degree values.
             * Note this thresholding can be done in NetTracer3D by using the intensity thresholder.
+        4. Create Heatmap of Degrees - Places in Overlay 2 an RGB heatmap of degrees.
+Degrees higher than average are more red while those lower than average are more blue.
 2. Proportion of high degree nodes to keep...
     * By default this is set to 1 (meaning all nodes).
 Set this to a smaller float val between 0-1 to return that sub-proportion of nodes, prioritizing, high-degree ones.
 For example, a value of 0.1 would return the top 10% highest degree nodes in the output overlay only.
 3. down_factor...